nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/tutorial/05-add-node-app.md

-# Angular Nx Tutorial - Step 5: Add Node Application Implementing an API
+# Angular Nx Tutorial - Step 5: Add Node Application Implementing API

+## Nx.dev Tutorial | Angular | Step 5: Add Node Application Implementing API

 <iframe width="560" height="315" src="https://www.youtube.com/embed/SsCx2WErVTI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The requests fail because the API has not been created yet.
 Using Nx you can develop node applications next to your Angular applications.
 You can use same commands to run and test them.
 You can share code between the backend and the frontend.
 Use this capability to implement the API service.

-## Add NestJS plugin to your workspace
+## Add NestJS Plugin to Your Workspace

-Nx is an extensible framework with plugins for many modern tools and frameworks. **To see some plugins, run `nx list`:**
+Nx is an open platform with plugins for many modern tools and frameworks. **To see some plugins, run `nx list`:**

 ```bash
 >  NX  Installed plugins: